Scum (Napalm Death album): Artwork

+Reception and legacy

 The album stands as a landmark achievement.
 Natalie J. Purcell described the album a formative influence on the European grindcore, while Ian Christe called Scum the conclusion of a ten-year competition for the fastest and hardest sound, marking the point from which neither speed nor intensity could increase.
 The album is regarded as the "central release of grindcore" both musically and lyrically, marking "the height of the discourse of extremization" within the British punk scene.
-The song "You Suffer" was listed in the Guinness Book of Records as the world's shortest song; the track is precisely 1.316 seconds long.

 Napalm Death remained active in the years that followed, but by the 1991 departure of Mick Harris, all members that had played on either side of Scum had been replaced by new members.

+AllMusic said the album takes "the 'loud hard fast' rule to a logical extreme that the band's followers could only try to equal, but never better."
+In 2007, Brandon Stosuy of Pitchfork wrote: "What's strangest about close listening to something you thought you knew by heart is how unfamiliar and un-extreme Scum sounds in light of the music it helped birth.
+Sure, it's kind of obvious, and that's just how it goes with these sorts of things, but kids who've never heard Napalm Death's salad days, and who've cut their teeth on Cephalic Carnage, Nile, Behemoth, or even Dillinger Escape Plan might find it, gulp, sorta tame.
+Dillinger Escape Plan?
+Right, time's a motherfucker."